Wearing headphones for hours on end while gaming can be annoying and restrictive.

 - Bluetooth makes it easy to swap between PC and phone use

 - LED lighting works in sync with most big games to create a more immersive gaming experience

 - The default bass might be a bit too strong

 Logitech has always been at the forefront when it comes to creating fantastic 2.1 speaker setups for gaming and computer use in general, and the G560 Lightsync is one of their best ones yet.
-Logitech has filled the G560 with all the latest technology and some serious firepower in order for them to create one of the most immersive gaming experiences yet.
+Logitech has filled the G560 with all the latest technology and some serious firepower for them to create one of the most immersive gaming experiences yet.

-The G560 not only sounds great but also looks absolutely stunning with the subtle, modern design that has integrated Lightsync technology with beautiful RGB lighting.
-You can match the LED lights with your current PC set up or any other color you might want but you can also choose to make it match the in-game color pallets which creates an almost transcending immersive experience.
+The G560 sounds not only great but also looks stunning with the subtle, modern design that has integrated Lightsync technology with beautiful RGB lighting.
+You can match the LED lights with your current PC set up or any other color you might want, but you can also choose to make it match the in-game color pallets which creates an almost transcending immersive experience.
 This also works with music as the audio visualizer will make the LED work together with the music playing.
 The Logitech G560 is not only our favorite 2.1 speakers on the market but also the best gaming speakers of its price class in our honest opinion.